077Jungle/CS149-asst4/cloud_readme.md

 sudo apt install g++
 ~~~~

-If you're confused about any of the steps, having problems with setting up your account or have any additional questions, reach us out on Piazza!
+If you're confused about any of the steps, having problems with setting up your account or have any additional questions, reach us out on Ed!

 __Again, please don't forget to SHUT DOWN your instances when you're done with your work for the day!__